China policy change not seen as formula for food maker's growth

 New Zealand is the top dairy exporter to China, and its shipments of whole milk powder in the first five months of 2015 were down 65 percent, according to the USDA.

-Fonterra Cooperative Group Ltd, the world’s biggest dairy exporter, is based in New Zealand.
+Fonterra Cooperative Group Ltd (FCG.NZ), the world’s biggest dairy exporter, is based in New Zealand.

 Many Chinese parents have bought baby formula produced overseas since a safety scandal in 2008 killed six infants.